tgk/mapped-reference/README.md

 [img/c_k.png]

-To avoid misunderstandings, the function swap! is reserved for atoms.
+To avoid misunderstandings, the function `swap!` is reserved for atoms.
-To alter a mapped reference, the function rep-swap! is used.
+To alter a mapped reference, the function `rep-swap!` is used.

     (rep-swap! inc k) ; -> 271.15
     @c ; -> 2

 Of course, more representations can be added to the same base variable, as in this example where the affine mapping between celcius and fahrenheit is used.
+This time, a helper function for creating representations of affine mappings is used.

     (defn affine-mapping
       [a b]